 In previous periods, especially in 2020, but also in 2021, the SARS-CoV-2 epidemic was a factor with potentially the strongest bearing on the economy and financial markets and, consequently, on the Company's business.
-Although Poland has not yet been officially out of the pandemic and the incidence rate is still relatively high, the Covid-19-related risk appears to be low, as demonstrated by the government's decision to lift, as of March 28th 2022, most of the existing coronavirus restrictions.
-Although the pandemic situation may deteriorate in the coming months due to the possible emergence of new coronavirus mutations, at present the Company has not identified any significant adverse effect of the epidemic on its operations.
+At present, the COVID-19 risk seems to be significantly lower, as evidenced by the formal lifting of the state of pandemic emergency in Poland.
+Although the situation may deteriorate in the coming periods due to potential emergence of new coronavirus waves and mutations, at present the Company has not identified any significant adverse effect of the epidemic on its operations.